kphandev/home/README.md

 # Home page

-This is the home page to my resume website that I'll be building
+This is the home page to my resume website that I'll be building: https://kphanplan.github.io/home/